 How Are You Going To Carry It?

-All right…you know for sure you want a subcompact 9mm to carry concealed.
+All right…you know for sure you want a subcompact 9mm to carry concealed (don’t miss out on insurance).
 Now, how will you take it with you every day?
 Let’s look at some options.

 Pocket-carry… a subcompact 9mm may work well for that purpose.
 Most small 9mm guns will fit in a pocket (holster), but only you can decide if that will work for you.
 As with any pistol’s ability to not “print” (the pistol’s shape being visible under the covering garment), the grip length is the most important factor.
 Very small 9mm guns will be able to be carried in a pocket holster, but the grip needs to not give away the fact that you have a gun there.
 A good holster will pretty much solve that problem by holding the grip tightly in your pocket.
 You do not ever want to carry a gun in your pocket without a holster made for that purpose.